Garlic Head

 • 1 TBS granulated sugar (13 grams)

-• 1 tsp kosher salt
+• 1 teaspoon kosher salt

 • 6 TBS olive oil, divided (90 ml)

-• 3 1/2 cups all purpose flour (438 grams)
+• 3 ½ cups all-purpose flour (438 grams)

 Most of these ingredients will be used in creating the dough base for the bread.
-This is a very versatile dough and can also be used to make pizza, garlic knots, and garlic stuffed rolls.
+This is a very versatile dough and can also be used to make pizza, garlic knots, and garlic-stuffed rolls.

 Love grilling?
 Be sure to try these other grilled recipes next: